Beyond Legacy Tools: Defining Modern AI Drug Discovery for 2025 and Beyond

 AI algorithms evolution

-These architectures, pioneered by Google, and later developed by OpenAI, Antropic, Mistral AI, and others, demonstrated unparalleled scalability and capacity for capturing long-range dependencies in sequential data.
+These architectures, pioneered by Google, and later developed by OpenAI, Anthropic, Mistral AI, and others, demonstrated unparalleled scalability and capacity for capturing long-range dependencies in sequential data.

 By pretraining on vast corpora of text (hundreds of billions and even trillions of parameters) and employing self-attention to dynamically weight input relationships, transformers enabled large-scale generative models such as GPT-3 and GPT-4 to generate highly coherent and contextually accurate outputs.

 Yes, “hallucinations” are still a major issue.
-But the shift is paramount.
-The pioneering commercial products in this regard are ChatGPT for primarily text-to-text, Midjourney for text-to-image generation, and many others for text-to-video, text-to-music, etc.
+But the shift is paramount, nonetheless.
+The pioneering commercial products in this regard are ChatGPT for primarily text-to-text generation, Midjourney for text-to-image generation, and many others for text-to-video, text-to-music, etc.

 The emergence of practically feasible transformers and large language models catalyzed a sort of race in computational chemistry and biology towards so-called foundation models.
 The article 19 Companies Pioneering AI Foundation Models in Pharma and Biotech summarizes some of the initiatives in this domain.